krahets/hello-algo/docs-en/chapter_computational_complexity/time_complexity.md

 - Algorithm `C` needs to loop the print operation $1000000$ times.
 Although its runtime is lengthy, it is independent of the input data size $n$.
 Thus, the time complexity of `C` is the same as `A`, still "constant order."

 ![Time growth trends for algorithms A, B and C](time_complexity.assets/time_complexity_simple_example.png)
+<p align="center">Figure 2-7: Time Complexity of Algorithm Functions A, B, and C</p>

 What are the characteristics of time complexity analysis compared to direct statistical algorithmic running time?